TNTurnerLab/GPU_accelerated_de_novo_workflow/NA12878_comparison/README.md

 ## Realignment and downsampling

 ### speedseq_snake.snake
 Is a Snakemake workflow that realigns the downloaded NA12878 samples to our reference file using Speedseq v0.1.2 pulled from their [github](https://github.com/hall-lab/speedseq).
-The Dockerfile that was used to run this command can be found in the docker/speedseq folder of this current repo.
 Assosicated with this snake are these two files, config.json and cluster_config.json.
 The config.json options are:

 reference:  Path to reference file